Funisher-code/Coursera_Capstone/report/COVID-19_Safe_And_Efficient_Food_Deliveries.md

 for the travel distance and time of our helper to be minimized we need to minimze the sum of our variable 1 to 3 (HtoS+StoC+CtoH = __totDis__)

-### Let's first visualize the problem we try to solve:
+### Let's first visualize the problem we're trying to solve:

 ![concept_distance](concept_distance.png)